 Plants and certain animals like the fog beetle can survive in very arid regions because they’ve developed ways of absorbing minute amounts of water from the atmosphere.
-Learning from their example allowed us to develop fog harvesting technologies – basically giant nets that trap moisture in the foggy mist, and funnel all of the tiny droplets into a container where they add up to water we can drink.
-Now, scientists at MIT have created an advanced fog-harvesting material that enables these giant mist catchers to generate five times more water!
+Learning from their example allowed us to develop fog harvesting technologies—basically giant nets that trap moisture in the foggy mist, and funnel all of the tiny droplets into a container where they add up to water we can drink.
+In 2013, scientists at MIT created an advanced fog harvesting material that enables these giant mist catchers to generate five times more water.

-According to new findings published online in the journal Langmuir, most existing fog harvesting systems are far from optimized.
-Many are woven out of polyolefin mesh – a kind of plastic that is readily available and inexpensive.
+According to findings published online in the journal Langmuir, most existing fog harvesting systems are far from optimized.
+Many are woven out of polyolefin mesh—a kind of plastic that is readily available and inexpensive.
 Unfortunately, the size of polyoefin’s pores are often too large, which allows a lot of water to slip through the cracks.

 The MIT research team, comprised of postdoc Kyoo-Chul Park PhD, MIT alumnus Shreerang Chhatre PhD, graduate student Siddarth Srinivasan, chemical engineering professor Robert Cohen, and mechanical engineering professor Gareth McKinley, believes that by closing the gaps in the net material, they can drastically improve the efficiency of fog harvesting systems.